nroduit/nroduit.github.io/content/getting-started/translating.en.md

 weight: 80
 ---

 The translation files are now hosted and managed on <a target="_blank" href="https://www.transifex.com/weasis/public/">Transifex</a> website.
-Get an account at <a target="_blank" href="https://www.transifex.com/signin">Transifex</a> and help translating to your language!
+Get an account at <a target="_blank" href="https://www.transifex.com/signin">Transifex</a> and help to translate to your language!
 If your language is missing, just head over to Transifex and request a new language.

 {{% notice warning %}}
 **Text length**: The translations for many languages frequently exceed the length of the corresponding English source.
 It could be a problem for the layout of graphical components (e.g. buttons).
 {{% /notice %}}

 {{% notice tip %}}
-**Special characters**: Some characters representing values (%d, %s), new line (\\n) and html tags must not be translated.
+**Special characters**: Some characters representing values (%d, %s), newline (\\n) and HTML tags must not be translated.
 For other translating recommendations, see <a target="_blank" href="https://docs.transifex.com/#translating">Transifex help</a><br>
 For special words or particular contexts look at the "Instructions" text box (gives explanations or definitions).
 {{% /notice %}}

 ## Building Weasis-i18n

 <a target="_blank" href="https://github.com/nroduit/weasis-i18n">weasis-i18n</a> is the internationalization project (i18n) of Weasis.
 As a separate project, it can have its own release cycle.
-The <a target="_blank" href="https://www.osgi.org">OSGI</a> fragments of plug-ins contain only the translation files which are merged during runtime to the matching module of the application.
+The <a target="_blank" href="https://www.osgi.org">OSGi</a> fragments of plug-ins contain only the translation files which are merged during runtime to the matching module of the application.

 {{% notice note %}}
 That means the weasis-i18n.war file can be deployed at any time, it does not need to follow the Weasis life cycle.
 The plug-in translation will be updated by Weasis only if the timestamp number has changed.
 This timestamp is set during the build phase described below.